capablemonkey/dwolla-devportal/app/guides/webhooks/02-create-subscription.md

 No example for this language yet.
 ```

-You can retrieve your newly created subscription by its ID
+You can retrieve your newly created subscription by its ID:

 ```ruby
 require 'dwolla_swagger'